 Whippets are very fast dogs, highly energetic and eager to please their owners.
 Bred for hunting small game and, later, racing, the breed is very fast (the fastest dog off-the-mark, in fact) and shows a high level of athletic endurance.

 Although Whippets are highly athletic animals and perform to a very high physical standard when given a task, they are considered to be almost lazy when at home and extremely easy going.
 Whippets love to lie about and will often sleep for large portions of the day.
-It’s important to not mistaken this behaviour for lethargy, however, it’s just in the breed’s nature to rest about the house while not being worked.
+It’s important to not mistake this behaviour for lethargy, however, it’s just in the breed’s nature to rest about the house while not being worked.

 Forcing your Whippet to get out and about is the best thing for them.
 Whippets are made to run and once they get going it’s hard to get them to stop.